Daydreamofpeach/ui-thing/content/3.components/accordion.md

     {
       id: "1",
       value: "1",
-      title: "What makes UI Thing different?",
+      title: "What makes buildit different?",
       content:
-        "UI Thing focuses on developer experience and performance.
+        "buildit focuses on developer experience and performance.
 Built with TypeScript, it offers excellent type safety, follows accessibility standards, and provides comprehensive documentation with regular updates.", },
     {
       id: "2",